 There’s no need to loosen the needle clamp screw considerably.
 Do just enough to loosen the needle.

-Grab the needle with your thumb and pointer finger and remove it at an angle.
-Sometimes, it may be easier for you to remove the presser foot while you are removing the needle to give you more space for your fingers and pivoting the needle out.
+Sometimes, it may be easier to remove the presser foot before removing the needle to give more space for your fingers to pivot the needle out.

 Note whether the flat side of the needle shank (top part of the needle) is facing the front or back as you take the needle out.
 All the sewing machines I have ever used have the flat part of the needle facing toward the back of the machine.

-There are three ways to insert a sewing machine new needle that I’ll walk you through.
+Now, there are three ways to put in a new sewing machine needle that I’ll walk you through.

 A. Insert The Needle Using Your Fingers

 B. Insert Using a Clearance Plate

 First, orient the needle in the clearance plate.
-You will be able to clearly tell which side is for the flat side and which is for the round side when looking at the plate.
+You can clearly tell which side is for the flat side and which is for the round side when looking at the plate.
 It should fit nice and snugly in the plate.

 With the needle (and thus clearance plate) facing the correct direction, move the plate into the sewing space and insert the top of the needle into the needle clamp.
-The picture below shows how to do that.
+The picture above shows how to do that.